Senior Scholarship Instructions

 From the Senior Scholarship Meeting

 - The General Scholarships are held by the school and decided upon by a school-appointed committee.
-These are the ONLY ones you bring to the guidance office by the due date, April 22nd!
+These are the ONLY ones you bring to the guidance office by the due date, April 27th!
 There is one application for these.
-Two General Scholarships (Miriam Condon and Evelyn Maglathlin) require additional details and a separate packet of info.
-See button on left of the website for instructions.
+Two General Scholarships (Miriam Congdon and Evelyn Maglathlin) require additional details and separate packets of info.

 - The Community Scholarships are offered by different local organizations with varying deadlines and submission requirements.
 We publicize these but are not affiliated with them.
-There are four pages of these scholarships listed on the website.
-Most have applications attached.
-Those that don’t have a link to the awarding organization’s web page where the application can be found.
+All have either links that will bring you to their scholarship portal to apply online, or a PDF attachment of the application that you can download.

-READ THE CRITERIA CAREFULLY!!!
-While some organizations may have general criteria (i.e. financial need) others will be very specific (i.e. studying Math or Medicine).
+- READ THE CRITERIA CAREFULLY!
+While some organizations may have general criteria others will be very specific.
 It doesn’t hurt to apply to one that you may not exactly fit because there may not be anyone in your year that does!
-While some organizations may choose NOT to make awards if no one fits, others will look at other qualities and award a “closest fit” applicant. ● If an application is ‘fillable’ (you can type right onto the document) you have two options: fill it in and email it to the organization, or print it out and hand write it in manually.
+While some organizations may choose NOT to make awards if no one fits, others will look at other qualities and award a “closest fit” applicant.

-FAFSAs must be included when requested.
-(Include ONLY page one containing the SAI, Student Aid Index!)
+- FAFSAs must be included when requested.
+Include ONLY pages 1 & 2 containing the SAI, Student Aid Index!
 When applications ask for your Student Aid Index, don’t guess at this number.
 It is on your FAFSA Student Aid Report.

 We are all very fortunate to live on such a generous island that gives SO MUCH to our students.
 If you receive a gift of one of these scholarships, please take the time to let the organization know how much you appreciate it!
 Send a THANK YOU note!
 GOOD LUCK!